audhuang/hmm_shakespeare/README.txt

 to view this code without permission from one of the team members above.

-The final report is stored as a PDF as final_report.pdf
+The final report is stored as a PDF as final_report.pdf Late hours used: 13 out of 17 remaining hours

 GUIDE TO CODE: